scaleoutsean/eseries-perf-analyzer/README.md

 ### Adjust firewall settings for InfluxDB and Grafana ports

-The original EPA v3.0.0 exposes the SANtricity WSP (8080/tcp) and Grafana (3000/tcp) to the outside world.

-This fork does not use WSP.
+Grafana is exposed over HTTP (3000/tcp) as per usual Grafana defaults (and credentials).

-Grafana is the same (exposed at 3000/tcp), and InfluxDB is exposed externally at 8086/tcp.
+InfluxDB is accessible to external clients at 8086/tcp.
 The idea is to be able to run several collectors in various locations (closer to E-Series, for example) and send data to a centrally managed InfluxDB.
-If you want to remove external access from the InfluxDB container, remove `8086:8086` and the `ports` line above it in epa/docker-compose.yaml and restart the container.
+If you want to remove external access from the InfluxDB container, remove `- 8086:8086` and the line with `ports` above it in `./epa/docker-compose.yaml` and restart the container.

 ### Add or remove a monitored array